What is Real Estate Private Equity?

-Real Estate Private Equity (REPE): Career Path
+Career Path in Real Estate Private Equity (REPE)

 The career path within Real Estate Private Equity is similar to that of traditional PE.
-Just like traditional PE, there is a fairly standard hierarchy and progression up the ladder is linear:
+Just like traditional PE, there is a fairly standard hierarchy, and progression up the ladder is linear:

 Where things get more complicated is the point of entry.

-- In traditional PE, junior level professionals are recruited from investment banks and mid-level professionals are recruited from MBA programs or internal promotions.
+- In traditional PE, junior-level professionals are recruited from investment banks and mid-level professionals are recruited from MBA programs or internal promotions.

 - In Real Estate PE, junior and mid-level professionals come from varying backgrounds, including investment banking, investment sales brokerage, asset management, and lending.